zcash/zips/draft-zip-hybrid-deferred-devfund.md

    violate any relevant laws or other (current or future) obligations.
 7. ZCG Committee members SHALL have a one-year term and MAY sit for reelection.
-   The ZCG Committee is subject to the same conflict of interest policy that governs the ZF Board of Directors (i.e. they MUST recuse themselves when voting on proposals where they have a financial interest).
+   The ZCG Committee is subject to the same conflict of interest policy that governs the FPF Board of Directors (i.e. they MUST recuse themselves when voting on proposals where they have a financial interest).
 At most one person with association with the BP/ECC, at most one person with association with the ZF, and at most one person with association with FPF